TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Troubleshooting/Index.rst

 -----------------------

 If you are trying to push changes and get this error message, then your email address is probably not known to the system.
-Open Settings > Identities in Gerrit and check the email address, which is connected to your account (you can add more of them if needed).
+Open :guilabel:`Settings > Identities` in Gerrit and check the email address, which is connected to your account (you can add more of them if needed).
 Additionally, check your settings in Git with the following command: